HomeSex Tips

 * Incorporating a warm bath beforehand to relax muscles.

-Begin with smaller objects — like a well-lubed finger or small butt plug — before moving to larger toys or penetration.
+As Nadege in the Cam Life video above presents, inserting up to a knuckle at a time helps you ease into pleasure and allows for proper sphincter opening.
+This helps avoid tearing and helps your body adapt at a healthy pace.
+You can also begin with smaller objects — like a well-lubed finger or small butt plug — before moving to larger toys or penetration.
 Rushing this process increases the risk of discomfort and tearing.

 Protection and Sexual Health Products